koros/gridrecyclerview/README.md

 ### 3. Initialize the RecyclerView
 In your main activity or fragment, set up the `GridRecyclerViewAdapter` to manage your grid view.
+The `GridRecyclerViewAdapter` receives 3 parameters:
+- GridRecyclerViewHelper
+- Data to display in form of Key -> Value map, where key will represent different sections on the grid and value will be list of data to display.
+The list of data for each section is wrapped in a GridDescriptor [https://github.com/koros/gridrecyclerview/blob/master/gridrecyclerview/src/main/java/com/github/koros/gridrecyclerview/GridDescriptor.java], which also determines how many colums will be displayed per section
+- Boolean flag which determines whether a header for an empty section should be shown, `false` by default

 ``` Java